RomanKnav/Proto-Portfolio/README.md

 * TODO: add media query for about image. --DONE
 * TODO: add shadow box to projects when hovered over. --DONE
 * TODO: add media query for macbooks (images too long on my mac)
+* TODO: add social media icons and move them to the left  of nav bar